How to trade EMA 12 / 50 crossovers?

 altFINS allows you to compare EMAs.
 For instance, you can find coins where 5-day EMA has crossed the 10-day EMA.
 You can also indicate by how much (%) is the 5-day EMA above or below the 10-day EMA.
 You can also combine multiple EMA crosses (5/10, 5/20, 5/30, or 5/10, 10/20, 20/30, etc.) to strengthen the signal power of your screen.

-To quickly and easily find cryptocurrencies with EMA or SMA crossovers, bullish or bearish (across 4 time intervals), check our Signal Summary page. altFINS constantly scans over 1,500 altcoins to identify signals:
+To quickly and easily find cryptocurrencies news with EMA or SMA crossovers, bullish or bearish (across 4 time intervals), check our Signal Summary page. altFINS constantly scans over 1,500 altcoins to identify signals:

 We also recommend setting up Alerts for specific EMA or SMA crossovers.
 See how here.